SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 ## 3.5.
 No internet connection

 Did you change your google password?
 Anyway, go to system settings > accounts > **vanced microG** > delete/logout account.
-Don't worry, this will not remove your google account on your device, just remove the one used by microG (hence revanced).
+Don't worry, this will not remove your google account on your device, just remove the one used by microG (hence ReVanced).

 ## 3.6.
 Shorts button missing?